‘The Grandest House in County Down’

 Hillsborough has welcomed many important visitors throughout its history.
 The link with the British royal family began in 1933 with the visit of Princess Alice, Countess of Athlone and granddaughter of Queen Victoria.

 In March 1946, Princess Elizabeth made her first solo visit to Northern Ireland to launch Harland & Wolff's new ship HMS Eagle, staying at Hillsborough Castle with her aunt, Lady Rose Bowes-Lyon, sister of Queen Elizabeth and wife of William Leveson-Gower, 4th Earl of Granville and Governor of Northern Ireland from 1945-52.

 Hillsborough Castle provided a secure environment in which the young princess could 'learn the ropes' of royal overseas visits with the support of her aunt and uncle.

 Princess Elizabeth visited again in 1949 as Duchess of Edinburgh, after her marriage to Prince Phillip, Duke of Edinburgh.

 Image: Queen Elizabeth with Princesses Elizabeth and Margaret, 9 April 1940.
 Royal Collection Trust/© Her Majesty Queen Elizabeth II 2018

-HM The Queen and HRH Prince Philip at Hillsborough Castle on the evening of the Queen's Coronation banquet in July 1953.
+Image: Queen Elizabeth II and The Duke of Edinburgh at Hillsborough Castle on the evening of the Queen's Coronation banquet in July 1953.

 The Queen wore the Girls of Britain and Ireland Tiara, made for her grandmother Queen Mary, and ate strawberries and meringue.